 What is Pad Thai?

-To make vegan or vegetarian pad thai, leave out the egg and substitute the fish sauce for more soy sauce.
+To make vegan or vegetarian pad Thai, leave out the egg and substitute the fish sauce for more soy sauce.

-How to make Pad Thai Sauce:
+A Note about Pad Thai Sauce:

 Traditional pad thai sauce includes fish sauce, vinegar, sugar and tamarind paste.
 Tamarind paste is not easily found at a regular grocery stores so I substituted rice vinegar.
 If you would like to use tamarind paste, substitute about 2 Tablespoons in place of the rice vinegar in this recipe.
 I also added a big scoop of peanut butter to my sauce, because I think it gives the whole dish an added creaminess and boost of flavor that I love.